 Note: The Blackboard Learn Mobile app is not directly impacted by this upgrade.
 The Mobile app update schedule is managed by the Blackboard Mobile development team according to a separate schedule.

-Faculty Blackboard Support can be contacted at 314-977-2252.
-Support hours are Monday - Friday, 8:30 a.m. to 5:00 p.m.
+Faculty Blackboard Support can be contacted at 314-977-4000.
+Tickets can be entered 24/7.
+Be aware that not all issues can be resolved over the phone and will be escalated to the ATC Team.
 Faculty can also e-mail firstname.lastname@example.org or visit the Faculty Support pages for help with Blackboard Learn.
-This team can also provide individual technical training for Faculty to explain the features and tools in Blackboard Learn.
+The ATC team can provide individual technical training for Faculty to explain the features and tools in Blackboard Learn.
 Please use the contact information above to submit a request for a training session.

 Faculty can get help incorporating Blackboard Learn into a course from the Reinert Center for Transformative Teaching and Learning: email@example.com.
 Contact the Reinert Center to discuss why and how best to use this or any other technology to achieve your instructional goals.

 STUDENT SUPPORT INFORMATION

 Students can visit the Tech Services Center webage or contact the TSC-North or TSC-South at 314-977-4000, extension 2 for assistance.

 Updated: 6/18/2018 by TCR